 Our cabins sit on the southeastern lakeside edge of the White Mountain National Forest, each housing about seven campers and three counselors.
-All our cabins have electricity, fully-equipped bathrooms and ample cubby room for belongings.
+All of our cabins have electricity, fully-equipped bathrooms, and ample cubby room for belongings.

 If you haven’t seen the bunks yet, our typical boys and girls cabins are featured on the 8th and 9th location in our virtual tour.
 And, yes, the cabins really are that clean and spacious – though, the boys do tend to take a bit more prodding to keep everything tidy!

-To ensure a positive cabin experience, campers are placed in cabins where they are bound to thrive.
+Cabins are shared by campers who are the same age, and we have multiple cabins for each age group.
+Drawing up our cabin rosters is a thoughtful and deliberate process, in which we consider each camper’s interests and the unique perspective that they will lend to their cabin.
 It is important to our staff that campers feel connected to their cabin mates through shared interests, without sacrificing diversity.
 The result is that everyone feels like family, no matter where they are from.